This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-(Tell me that you don’t spend the rest of the day singing The Beatles song: Blackbird singing in the dead of night!)
+Tell me that you don’t spend the rest of the day singing The Beatles song: Blackbird singing in the dead of night!

-A quirky and cozy cafe.
+Coral Lee is a quirky and cozy cafe.
 Said to have some of the best coffee in Bright.
 Our pick is the the pesto toast for breakfast.

 Food Wine Friends